 Flex Offers has some great programs that I recommend regularly such as:

 - DoorDash – Get paid to deliver food

 - Postmates – New customers get $100 in delivery fee credits for your first 7 days.
 Use code ‘GETFOOD’ to start your free delivery.

 - Swagbucks – Earn money and gift cards by taking surveys and watching videos

 - Rover – Get paid to play with dogs

-- Credit Karma – Sign up to monitor your credit score – completely free.
+- Credit Sesame – Sign up to monitor your credit score – completely free.
 I have been monitoring my credit report for years through their website at no cost.

 - Acorns – Start investing your spare change.
 Every time you use your credit card, the extra round-up to the nearest dollar is invested into an Acorns account.
 (I only recommend using this if you can manage to invest at least $50/month through spare change of your purchases.)

 - Hulu – Sign up for streaming services starting at $5.99/month to ditch those high cable bills.